Most use cases require some simple CRUD operations. And that was true even for a new API we built that is now used by one of our user-facing products.

 }

-In order to conclude this article, after doing it, what are the pros and cons of this approach compare to using an orm?
+To conclude this article, after doing it, what are the pros and cons of this approach compared to using an ORM?

 Pros

 • Fewer dependencies.
-We added smaller dependencies like builder-pattern but the reality is that those macros are so simple that it has not been updated since 2021 and worked out of the box in my new project in 2024.
+We added smaller dependencies like builder-pattern, but the reality is that those macros are so simple that they haven’t been updated since 2021, since they are stable.

 • We only use some of the concepts of an ORM that we like (eg Model and ActiveModel for which I took some inspiration from (see seaORM here)